linux4sam/egt/docs/src/colors.md

 @section colors_themes Theme

-The theme contains the default palette and font and also can be used as a place to override Widget::draw() methods.
+The theme contains the default palette and font and also can be used as a place to override egt::v1::Widget::draw() methods.

 By default, themes are inherited in the widget hierarchy.
-If the top level window does not have a custom theme or a widget does not have a parent, it will use global_theme() by default.
+If the top level window does not have a custom theme or a widget does not have a parent, it will use egt::global_theme() by default.
 So, when you add a button widget to a window, that button will use the theme from the window and on up the widget hierarchy as needed.
 This means if you change the font of the window theme, the button and all of its children will inherit that change.
-Each Widget can hold its own instance of a theme, set with Widget::theme().
+Each Widget can hold its own instance of a theme, set with egt::v1::Widget::theme().

 @see @subpage custom for more information on how to create custom widgets.